avinashbarnwal/avinashbarnwal.github.io/_books/execution.md

 - Execution is a disciplin, and integral to strategy.
 - Execution is the major job of the business leader.
 - Execution must be a core element of an organization's culture.

+# Chapter 6 - The People process: Making the Link with Strategy and Operations